followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxSelectBox/1 Configuration/onCustomItemCreating.md

 <!--typeFunctionReturnType-->object|Promise<!--/typeFunctionReturnType-->
 <!--typeFunctionReturnDescription-->
-The item object or the jQuery Deferred object resolved when a custom item is created.
+The item object or a Promise that is resolved after a custom item is created.
 <!--/typeFunctionReturnDescription-->